CFA International Cat Show

 The CFA International Cat Show is a cat show hosted by the Cat Fanciers' Association.
 The Cat Fanciers' Association was founded in 1906 after it separated from the American Cat Association.

-The CFA International Cat Show has been held on an annual basis since 1994 with the exceptions of 2007, 2010, and 2020.
+The CFA International Cat Show has been held on an annual basis since 1994 with the exceptions of 2007, 2010, and 2020-2022.
 Considered the Rolls-Royce of international cat shows, it is the largest show of its type in the US.
-Atlanta, Georgia and Houston, Texas have each hosted the event a record four times.
-Males or neutered males have won the "Best in Show" fifteen of the twenty-four times the show has been held.
-The Persian cat breed has won "Best in Show" sixteen of the past twenty-four shows.
+Cleveland has hosted the event a record five times.
+Males or neutered males have won "Best in Show" eighteen of the twenty-seven times the show has been held.
+The Persian cat breed has won "Best in Show" seventeen of the past twenty-seven shows.
 The show was renamed the CFA-Royal Canin World Championship in 2012.
 Dr. Elsey's Precious Cat Litter became lead sponsor in 2013.
 In 2015 it returned to using the "CFA International Show" name.